 Table of Contents

 Pain is common in people living with HIV (HIV+ people).
-One study found that more than half of HIV+ women had pain in the last six months.
+One study found that more than half of women living with HIV had pain in the last six months.
 Pain can occur at all stages of HIV disease and can affect many parts of the body.
 Usually pain occurs more often and becomes more severe as HIV disease progresses.
 But each individual person is different.
 While some people may experience a lot of pain, others have little or none.
 The good news is that, as HIV treatments have improved, fewer people living with HIV are experiencing pain.

 HIV related pain may be: